-5 Traditionally strong interest and high participation in politics and elections has given way to political apathy and indeed alienation.
-Abstention rates in national elections grew from around 10% in 2006 to 33.5% in 2016.
-Also, only 20% of young people register on electoral rolls.
+Score 5 Traditionally strong interest and high participation in politics and elections has given way in recent years to political apathy and indeed alienation.
+This is testified by the low rate of political discussions among the general population, sinking turnout in elections (down from 90% to 66% in 10 years), and low rate of young people registering on electoral rolls.